 Aluminum Laser Marking

-For aluminum engraving needs, laser engraving machines and systems can generate a wide range of grays (from white to black) on the surface of aluminum parts.
+For aluminum marking and traceability, laser engraving machines and systems can generate a wide range of grays (from white to black) on the surface of aluminum parts.

 - Etching aluminum

 - Engraving QR or data matrix codes on sows, ingots or die-cast parts

 - Etching logos on aluminum sheets or pieces

 - Marking anodized aluminum by selectively removing its coating

 Laser etching allows the efficient and high-speed marking of identifiers on aluminum surfaces.
 This is true even in harsh industrial environments where the material temperature is above 500 degrees Celsius.

 Laser engraving aluminum generates high-contrast marks through an optimized process.
 Black marks on white backgrounds are easy to scan with standard barcode readers.